gisbing/encryptfile/README.md

 # Encrypt an input file using build in node crypto.
-Make sure you use same key when decrypted the file
+**Note:** Make sure you use same key when decrypt the file

 # Sample command:
 + To encrypt: